Seed-Tech/what_do_i_see/README.md

 You can find the docker image in: https://hub.docker.com/r/seedtech1/naoapi

 ### Installation

 <h3  align="center"> Instructions to configure environment for naoapi </h3>

 In general, to configure your environment with docker, we are going to install docker, create an image, a container based on the image, Execute a command in a running container and enjoy the execution. the following is a detailed step by step:

 1. Install docker: to install docker on ubuntu you can go deep into the documentation https://docs.docker.com/engine/install/ubuntu/

-* Uninstall old versions
+* Uninstall old versions.

 ```
 sudo apt-get remove docker docker-engine docker.io containerd runc
 ```
-* Update the package index and install the latest version of Docker Engine and container
+* Update the package index and install the latest version of Docker Engine and container.

 ```
  $ sudo apt-get update
  $ sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```
-* Check that the Docker Engine is installed correctly by running image.hello-world
+* Check that the Docker Engine is installed correctly by running image.hello-world.

 ```
  $ sudo docker run hello-world
 ```
-2. Check if the Dockerfile is present before to build the image
+2. Check if the Dockerfile is present before to build the image.
 3. Build the image.
 To do this, run the following command from the desktop where the Dockerfile is located.
 ```
 $ docker build -t [image_name] .
 ```
-* La opción especifica el nombre de la imagen
+* The option specifies the name of the image.
 4. The output of the build process will look something like the following:
 ```
 Sending build context to Docker daemon  3.584kB